SviatlanaHodzina/BlazeStoreProject/README.md

 # BlazeStoreProject

 The website project is under the development.

+Testing is in the process.

 Given the site https://www.demoblaze.com/index.html

    It is required:

-   1. Write user story,
+   1. User story,

-   2. Write checklist,
+   2. Checklist,

-   3. Write test-cases,
+   3. Test-cases,

-   4. Write bug-report,
+   4. Bug-report,

    5. Add the results to Google sheets.

-1) User story uploaded here:
+1) User story uploaded here as BlazeStore-Agile_User_Story.xlsx
-BlazeStore-Agile_User_Story.xlsx

 2) Check List, Agile_User_Story, Bug Report link :